Go to WomenAndCruising.com

 St. Croix Reef Jam

-The mission of Reef Jam is to improve St. Croix coral reef conservation efforts through community education, stewardship and conservation programs which promote positive behavior changes toward our marine environment.
+Reef Jam improves St. Croix coral reef conservation efforts through community education, stewardship and conservation programs which promote positive behavior changes toward our marine environment.
 They hold a great annual beach party to raise funds for local reef education and awareness.

 Thanks, Ellen!
 Ellen Sanpere helped us start the Volunteering Category here by providing the first links.
 She even gave us the photo - of cruisers preparing bandages for the Fundamigos Children's Surgical Mission in Venezuela.
 Send in your links and resources and we'll add them to this page.